-The tax season is an integral part of the year because all American citizens must file their tax returns regardless of where in the world they call home.
-The same applies to permanent residents such as green card holders and Accidental Americans (those who never knew they were American citizens).
+The tax season is an important part of the year because all American citizens must file their tax returns regardless of where in the world they call home.
+The same applies to permanent residents, also known as green card holders, and Accidental Americans (those who are unknowingly considered U.S. citizens but may have little or no ties to the United States).

 Tax season essentials for Americans Abroad

-- Special Cases for Non-Citizens and Green Card Holders: If you’re living abroad without US citizenship or a Green Card but are engaged in business in the US, you might still need to file a tax return.
+- Special Cases for Non-Citizens and Green Card Holders: If you’re living abroad without US citizenship or a Green Card but are generating income in the US, you might still need to file a tax return.
 In such cases, the IRS allows the use of an Individual Taxpayer Identification Number (ITIN) instead of an SSN.

 Understanding your filing obligations

-It’s important to know whether you meet the filing threshold.
-While some may fall below the required income level to file, there could be financial benefits to filing regardless, such as claiming certain IRS provisions.
+The starting point of understanding your US tax filing obligations is to determine whether you meet the filing threshold.
+While some may fall below the required income level to file and technically don’t need to submit an annual return to the IRS, there could be financial benefits to filing regardless, such as claiming a refund of withholdings or other IRS benefits.

 Tax Year | Single | Married Filing Separately | Married Filing Jointly | Head of Household |